 Matilda’s epic escape came one freezing snowy night in December, when according to legend, she wrapped herself in a white cape and fled on makeshift ice skates across the ice to Wallingford Castle.
 A truce was decided to end the battle, with Matilda agreeing that Stephen could keep the throne as long as her son Henry became his heir.

 Suspiciously, Stephen died not long after this agreement was forged, allowing King Henry II to take the throne.
-You can discover more about Empress Matilda and more incredibly stories on a guided tour at Oxford Castle and Prison.
+You can discover more about Empress Matilda and more incredible stories on Facebook, Instagram and our blog!